MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-requests.md

 ![Audit record for an approved Customer Lockbox request](../media/CustomerLockbox9.png)

 > [!TIP]
-> To display more detailed information in an audit record, click **More information**.
+> To display more detailed information in an audit record, select **More information**.

 ### Audit record for an action performed by a Microsoft engineer